whosonfirst/whosonfirst-properties/README.md

 * `"name":` The name of a given property.
 For example, the `qs:name` property would be `name` to represent the "name" property derived from "Quattroshapes" (_string, required property_).

 * `"prefix":` The [source](https://www.github.com/whosonfirst/whosonfirst-sources) that Who's On First derived this property from.
 For example, the `qs:name` property prefix would be `qs` to represent "Quattroshapes".
-This value is typically two to ten characters in length (_string, required property_).
+This value is typically two to ten characters in length (_string, required property_) and must be unique (not shared with another source).

 * `"description":` A one to two sentence description of the property value (_string, optional property_).